kammitama5/kammitama5.github.io/_posts/2023-08-23-Wednesday-August-23rd.md

 also been the loveliest group of people; so friendly, so helpful, and it's been a joy.
 - In the mornings, we have also had talks; today Kate Stange gave a talk on sphere-packing, and there was another one based on the general theme of our workshop.
+- Something neat I learned is that Banff requires you to work in five years to be able to live there.
+Something as simple as that rule prevents (or at least disincentivizes) random people (who say, work remotely) from buying up all the land so that locals cannot live there).

 ## Here are some photos from our free afternoon.